bramjochems/bramjochems.github.io/about.md

 Hi, I am Bram Jochems, welcome to my site.

+I am a derivatives professional with a lot of experience across many asset classes.
+Together with my wife and our three children, I currently live in the Netherlands.
 I currently work for [NN Re][NN Re], where I manage the market risks of a large block of VA policies.
-In the past I have worked as sell side derivatives trader in NY an Amsterdam.
-Together with my wife and our three children, I currently live in the Netherlands.
+In the past I have worked as sell side derivatives trader in NY and Amsterdam.

 ### Contact me